turtl/core-rs/dumpy/README.md

 # Dumpy

 An object store.
-Kind of, sort of mimicks indexeddb in that you can dump any old JSON-serializable object into it and pull it out using various indexes.
+Kind of, sort of mimics indexeddb in that you can dump any old JSON-serializable object into it and pull it out using various indexes.
 It's meant be the backing storage for the (encrypted) object of the Turtl core-rs project.